-1. Protect Wildlife Ecological Habitat
+1. Protect Ecological Habitat

-- 1.1 Focus restoration and preservation activities on sites that contain endangered, threatened and rare species, have been identified as Illinois Natural Areas Inventory sites, large complexes or on sites that contain high quality natural resources identified in the Green Infrastructure Model and Strategy (GIMS) that will provide enhanced habitat for a greater diversity and populations variety of animals and plants. - 1.11.2 Based on mEco ecological data, implement precision conservation for restoration efforts focusing on ecological complexes, large habitats and priority species
+- 1.1 Focus restoration and preservation activities on sites that contain_are home to_endangered, threatened and rare species, have been identified as Illinois Natural Areas Inventory sites, or that contain_large complexes or on sites that contain_high quality natural resources identified in the Green Infrastructure Model and Strategy (GIMS) that will provide enhanced habitat for a_greater diversity and populations of animals and plants. - 1.2 Based on the District's ecological data, implement precision conservation for restoration efforts focusing on ecological complexes, large habitats and priority species